 Russell has written for a number of comedy programmes on BBC Radio 4, including The News Quiz.
 He has also written arts journalism which has appeared in local and national press.
-In London fringe theatre his work has appeared at the Bridewell Theatre and the Union Theatre.

-Russell’s passion is writing prose.
+Russell regularly writes about books, literature and Portuguese culture.
 He is currently developing a series of crime novels, as well as a work of historical fiction.